Do you learn from your mistakes or do you keep repeating the same ones? Do you find yourself making the same mistakes over and over again?

 Not sure what to do next

-I watched a webinar that other day that talked about growing your online business.
+I watched a webinar the other day that talked about growing your online business.
 The presenter made a statement about it not being hard.
 Yikes, that stung a tad considering I have been struggling to do the exact same thing.

 I actually realized I was doing this about a month ago.
 In some earlier posts, I talked about the mistakes I made when I was a freelance writer.
 The other day I was looking at my work plan for the week and suddenly realized – damn – that’s the same mistake I made last time.
 I immediately changed my approach and made sure I did something different.